charmbracelet/lipgloss/README.md

 ## Width and Height

-Setting a minimim width and height is simple and straightforward.
+Setting a minimum width and height is simple and straightforward.

 ```go
 var str = lipgloss.NewStyle().